lorenzonava96/TerraTrack/readme.md

   <img src="figures/logo.png" alt="TerraTrack" width="160"/>
 </p>

-# 🛰️ TerraTrack

-**TerraTrack** is an open-source, cloud-based workflow for detecting and monitoring slow-moving landslides using Sentinel-2 imagery and optical feature tracking (FT).
+** 🛰️ TerraTrack** is an open-source, cloud-based workflow for detecting and monitoring slow-moving landslides using Sentinel-2 imagery and optical feature tracking (FT).

 It is fully reproducible via Google Colab and supports scalable motion analysis using multiple tracking methods, terrain filtering, and time series reconstruction.